s4ndhyac/lahacks-safeLA/README.md

 Now navigate to `http://localhost:3000` to see the app in action

+NOTE: Also ensure that CORS is enabled on your browser.
+An easy hacky way is to install the chrome extension Allow-Control-Allow-Origin: *

 ## Future Work
 - Adjust the hyperparameters of the neural network to improve the prediction accuracy
 - Deploy the flask application to an application server such as Google AppEngine
 - Deploy the react application to Firebase
+- Enable CORS in the application itself